dartoos-dev/eo_color/README.md

 ### Palette interface

-It represents color palettes from which a color can be selected.
-Typically, the "Palette" subclasses provide named constructors by which a color is selected.
-On the other hand, the actual color object initialization is deferred until the `color` property gets called - Lazy loading.
+It represents color palettes from which a color can be picked.
+Very often, classes provide named constructors in which the desired color is selected to be retrieved afterwards - via the `color` property.

 #### Material Design palette classes